hurley87/country-club/README.md

 yarn install
 ```

-App is setup to deploy on sepolia.
 To deploy and start the app

 ```
 yarn deploy